 It's called One Vote Away, How a Single Supreme Court Seat Can Change History.

-Senator, welcome uh to the program.
+Senator, welcome to the program.

 I understand you met with Amy Coney Barrett yesterday.

-Sean, it's it's it's great to be with you.
+Sean, it's great to be with you.

-Uh I I did.
+I did.

 It's very much a judicial temperament.

-She has seven kids, she was a mom.
+She was a mom.

-And and now she's in the maelstrom of Democrats and the attack machine trying to destroy her, trying to destroy her family, slurring her, dragging her through the mud.
+And now she's in the maelstrom of Democrats and the attack machine trying to destroy her, trying to destroy her family, slurring her, dragging her through the mud.

-Now we find ourselves, I mean, you had no idea there'd be a vacancy on the Supreme Court the week of your the release of your book or the week before.
+Now we find ourselves, I mean, you had no idea there'd be a vacancy on the Supreme Court the week of the release of your book or the week before.

-Uh you know, I I didn't.
+You know, I didn't.

-And I try to take people behind the scenes, behind the curtain to understand the justices and who they are.
+And I try to take people behind the scenes, behind the curtain, to understand the justices and who they are.

 Now, you're right.